CNK2100/SCION-SBOM-DEV/README.md

 ./scion.sh bazel-remote
 ```
-If you see no container running, wait and try again and you should see below output:
+Wait for 3 sec and if you see no container running, then try again above command.

+Below output is the output:
 ```
  ./scion.sh bazel-remote
 WARN[0000] /bazel-remote.yml: the attribute `version` is obsolete, it will be ignored, please remove it to avoid potential confusion